Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 I shopped around for a calendar for quite a while before finally settling on this pocket calendar from Amazon:

 I chose this one for two big reasons: First, the fonts are easy to read.
-I can’t tell you how many school and kid calendars I found with swirly, fancy, or funky fonts, all of which are very difficult to read.
+I can’t tell you how many supposedly-kid-friendly calendars I found with swirly, fancy, or funky fonts, all of which are very difficult to read.
 I wanted my boys to be able to understand this calendar, and as my oldest already knew some of his letters, I wanted him to recognize them here.

 Second, I chose this calendar for the pockets.
 A lot of school calendars have velcro backs, but pockets are a lot more versatile.
-Besides slipping holidays behind the numbers instead of replacing them, I also planned to add appointments, family events, and other items to our calendar, and the pockets made that totally possible.
+I like the pockets because I can slide the holiday cards behind the number and we can still see and count that number.

 Besides the calendar itself, I added a few other necessary items to my Calendar Time kit: